jtejido/set/README.md

-This is a Golang implementation of a set.
+This is a Golang implementation of a set (Ordered and Unordered).